Five Thai specialty coffee shops worth visiting

 Thailand’s not just one of the world’s biggest producers of coffee: it’s also home to an increasingly widespread specialty scene.
-Over the past ten years, our coffee has evolved into the third wave and now there’s a new generation of coffee shops in Thailand, all of which serve great coffee with hearty Thai smiles.
+Over the past ten years, our coffee has evolved into the third wave and now there’s a new generation of Thai specialty coffee shops, all of which serve great coffee with hearty smiles.

 Most of the third wave cafés are still located in coffee capitals Bangkok and Chiang Mai.
 So if you’re visiting these cities, where do you go?